Algebraic singular functions are not always dense in the ideal of $C^*$-singular functions: Preliminaries

 \subsection{Algebras associated to groupoids}

 Let \(\grpd\) be a fixed ample groupoid with locally compact Hausdorff unit space \(\grpd^{(0)}\).
 Recall that given a function $\ff \colon \grpd \to \CC$,

-denotes its (open) \emph{support}.
+denotes its (\editB{strict\footnote{\, Some sources -- keeping the convention from continuous functions -- refer to this as the open support.}}) \emph{support}.
 Let $B_c(\grpd)$ denote the set of bounded Borel measurable functions $\grpd \to \CC$ whose support is contained in some compact set.\footnote{\, This is \emph{different} from saying that the closed support is compact, as \(\grpd\) may fail to have an abundance of closed compact sets.} The \emph{Steinberg algebra of \(\grpd\)}, denoted by \(\stein \grpd\), is

 The \emph{algebra associated to \(\grpd\)}, denoted by \(\algalg \grpd\), is

 where \(\contc{U}\) denotes the set of functions \(U \to \CC\) that are continuous and compactly supported.
 One should note that in both formulas above we tacitly extend functions \(\ff \colon U \to \CC\) supported on an open bisection \(U \subseteq \grpd\) to all of \(\grpd\) by extending by \(0\) outside of \(U\).
 Observe that \(\stein \grpd \subseteq \algalg \grpd\) by definition.
 Both these sets form complex algebras with respect to pointwise addition and a \emph{convolution product} defined by